-- Mr. Rick Scott, Excellence in Culture
+- Mr. Rick Scott Excellence in Culture

-- Mr. William Good, Honour in Culture
+- Mr. William Good Honour in Culture

-- Ms. Jan Peterson, Honour in Heritage
+- Ms. Jan Peterson Honour in Heritage

-On 2018-FEB-19, Council approved the 2018 Lifetime Achievement Award recipient as follows:
+On 2018-FEB-19, Council approved 2018 Culture & Heritage Lifetime Achievement Award as follows:

-Ms. Audrey Alexandra Brown
+• Ms. Audrey Alexandra Brown

-All recipients will be honoured at a special ceremony at the Port Theatre on Thursday, April 5, 2018 at 6:30 pm.
+All recipients will be honoured at a special ceremony to be held at the Port Theatre on Thursday, April 5, 2018 at 6:30 pm.

-e.
-Information Item: Notes from the 2018 Heritage Summit
+c.
+Notes from 2018 Heritage Summit

-On 2018-FEB-21, the 2018 Heritage Summit was held with several culture and heritage organizations in attendance to hear the feature presentation and share their recent accomplishments/upcoming projects.
+On 2018-FEB-21, the 2018 Heritage Summit was held, with several culture and heritage organizations in attendance to hear the feature presentation and to share their recent accomplishments and upcoming projects.